 Emails and messages often direct to a fake websites whose look and feel are identical to the real one or to sites infected with malware.
 If the link’s URL is misspelled, if the messages comes from a public internet account or if it prompts you for banking information, close the window and go back following a previously bookmarked safe path.
 Google Support provides ways to recognize and protect yourself from suspicious messages that may attempt to compromise your safety.

-If you receive a suspicious mail message on your UA Little Rock mail account, check our suspicious email alerts tool to see if the message is widespread or report the message to our assistance center.
+If you receive a suspicious mail message on your UA Little Rock mail account, contact the IT Services Assistance Center for help.

 Spam